 In Truthism, you don’t have to fund anyone.
 No donations, no alms-giving, no tithing; however it is forbidden to fund human or nonhuman slavery, exploitation, and oppression.
 Not only do products of slavery have no place in Truthism, but also products that come from unsustainable agricultural practices.
-One of the philosophies of Truthism is seeing the need to put an end to purpose-bred domestication of nonhuman animals, as well as leaving the “free-living” animals live their portion of life without human interference, unless it is to offer help or friendship.
+One of the philosophies of Truthism is seeing the need to put an end to the purpose-bred domestication of nonhuman animals, as well as leaving the “free-living” animals live their portion of life without human interference, unless it is to offer help or friendship.

 In Truthism, you don’t have to pray to God in public and be hidden away from God’s World by four concrete walls.
-Instead, you can go to God’s World, find a cathedral of trees, lie down, look up, and rejoice.
+Instead, you can go to the countryside, find a cathedral of trees, lie down, look up, and rejoice.
 There are no priests, rabbis, or monks.
 The God of Truthism has endowed each human being with a conscience to serve as our leader, on a daily basis.
 Truthism tells us to engage the conscience within, to befriend her; to obey her over the crowds.
 Truthism is a religion that once you join, it kind of possesses your life and you can never turn away from its magnetism.
 It becomes a way of life, from the practical to the philosophical.
 Being vegan is just the first step; it’s not the only tenet of the religion, but it is an inescapable, unavoidable, first step.

 Want to join this religion?
 It’s free, no paperwork to convert, you didn’t have to be born into it …you just have to see that it’s the right religion for you.
 If other religions just aren’t up to snuff for you anymore, come follow Truthism.
 Anyone; of any color, race, ethnicity, sex or sexual preference, or age is welcomed.
 Followers of Truthism are non-racist, non-sexist, non-speciesist, and non-ageist.
-A Truthist can be intimate with whomever they like, so long as it is consenting and loving.
+A Truthist can be intimate with whomever they like (of age), so long as it is consenting and loving.
 In Truthism, one would have to consider birth control and think deeply if it is ‘in Truth’ to bring more children to this ailing and over-populated planet.
 As a Truthist, I voluntarily ceased to bring more humans to Earth-as-it-is.